 Complexities of this type of applications

 Generally speaking, these applications are for successful business owners or senior managers.
 If you are not a wealthy person, stay away from this option.
 You may only apply if you have a deep understanding of the process.
-Consequently, I highly recommend hiring a professional who has expertise in this field.
+Consequently, I highly recommend hiring a professional with expertise in this field.

 Can work permit for job creators lead to Permanent Resident status in Canada?

 A work permit is a temporary status in Canada.
-You usually receive a two or three-year work permit that allows you to stay and work in Canada.
+You usually receive a two or three-year work permit to stay and work in Canada.
 Of course, you could extend your work permit if you meet the requirements at the time of renewal.
 Alternatively, you could apply for permanent residence after a while.
-The permanent residence is not an option for everyone.
+Permanent residence is not an option for everyone.
 However, a combination of work experience in Canada and your merits could qualify you for Express Entry or other immigration options.